tranlehaiquan/coin-cc/README.md

 ```
 {
-  "xrp": 999,
-  "ada": 999,
-  "pivx": 999,
+  "btc": 10,
+  "eth": 100,
   ...
 }
 ```

 ```
-$ coinmon -P
+$ coinmon -p
 ```

 ### Show specific columns

-You can use the `-C` (or `--column`) to display specific columns.
+You can use the `-s` (or `--specific`) to display specific columns.
 You can add index seperated by comma.

 ```
 0 - Rank (by Market Cap)